Open Science Policies - Open Access Policy

 -

-Scientific articles, books, book chapters and monographs, and master's dissertations and doctoral theses.
+Scientific articles, books, book chapters and monographs, master's dissertations, and doctoral theses.

 -

-The following articles are considered scientific articles subject to the obligation to publish in open access:
+The following articles are considered scientific articles subject to open access publication requirements:

 -

-Preprints , particularly those subject to a peer review process, facilitate scientific collaboration and are an instrument for the rapid and comprehensive dissemination of Science.
+Preprints, particularly those that undergo peer review, facilitate scientific collaboration and are a tool for the rapid and comprehensive dissemination of science.

-However, there are challenges and concerns to consider when dealing with these peer reviewed preprints.
-One of them is practical and has to do with the fact that it is sometimes very difficult to verify whether a preprint has been subject to peer review .
-On the other hand, it is equally difficult to determine the solidity and seriousness of the peer review processes associated with a preprint , since, unlike what happens, for example, with articles published in journals, they do not have an editorial decision that, in a certain way, validates the peer review .
+However, there are challenges and concerns to consider when dealing with these peer-reviewed preprints.
+One of them is practical and has to do with the fact that it is sometimes very difficult to verify whether a preprint has been peer-reviewed.
+On the other hand, it is equally difficult to ascertain the robustness and seriousness of the peer review processes associated with a preprint, since, unlike articles published in journals, for example, they do not have an editorial decision that, in a way, validates the peer review.

-For this type of consideration, peer reviewed preprints are not subject to open access policies of similar entities of the FCT.
+For these reasons, peer-reviewed preprints are not subject to open access policies of entities similar to FCT.

-Thus, although the relevance of peer reviewed preprints is recognized and it is considered that, once the practical difficulties highlighted have been overcome, they should be the subject of the Policy, at this stage, their inclusion could contribute to the discrediting of the Policy, with a real risk that it would endorse content that does not have the quality and scientific solidity that is expected following a serious peer review process.
+Thus, although the relevance of peer-reviewed preprints is recognized and it is considered that, once the practical difficulties pointed out have been overcome, they should be covered by the Policy, at this stage, their inclusion could contribute to the discrediting of the Policy, with a real risk that it would endorse content that does not meet the scientific quality and soundness expected following a serious peer review process.

 -

-There are three possible paths to compliance with the open access policy:
+There are three possible ways to comply with the open access policy:

-Transformative Path – Publication of the article in a hybrid journal under a transformative agreement
+Transformative Route – Publication of the article in a hybrid journal under a transformative agreement

 -

-On the Policy support website, developed by the FCT, it is possible to consult the Journal Checker Tool: Plan S Compliance Validator , in order to obtain information on the available avenues for open access publication, entering the name of the journal in which you intend to publish, the name of the funder, in this case the FCT, and the name of the institution to which you are affiliated.
+On the Policy support website, developed by FCT, you can consult the Journal Checker Tool: Plan S Compliance Validator, in order to obtain information about the channels available for open access publication, by entering the name of the journal in which you wish to publish, the name of the funder, in this case FCT, and the name of the institution to which you are affiliated.

 -